DataDog/documentation/content/en/integrations/guide/azure-manual-setup.md

 ### Configuration

-To limit resource collection for Azure-based hosts, open the integration tile for Azure.
+To limit metric collection for Azure-based hosts, open the integration tile for Azure.
 Select the **Configuration** tab, then open **App Registrations**.
 Enter a list of tags in the text box under **Metric Collection Filters**.

 This list of tags in `<KEY>:<VALUE>` form is separated by commas and defines a filter used while collecting metrics.
 Wildcards such as `?` (for single characters) and `*` (for multiple characters) can also be used.